appsome-solutions/rwd-utils/README.md

 ### media.xyz\``

 Media is an object which keeps our breakpoints template literals functions to add predefined styles when given breakpoint occurs.
-Those breakpoints are mobile-first so styles you have added for mobile will be applied till their behavior will be overriden by biggest breakpoints.
+Those breakpoints are mobile-first so styles you have added for mobile will be applied till their behavior will be overridden by biggest breakpoints.
 In practice it looks like:

 ```typescript